josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_registered_professions_impact.md

 - Transatlantic appearance of student encampments start in Apr 2024, all host universities have investments which are illegal under ICJ provisions, all students report and document previous lobbying.
 - May 2024 first British Jewish dissent in UK major media.
 American Jewish dissent in resignation from Whote House.
 Core justification narrative starting to break.
 - ICJP seeks clarification re reconaissance flights from FCDO and MoD May 2024.
 - Prominant British Rabbi livelihood threatened for intercommunity grieg; June 2024.
+- Hogh Court in IL orders Israeli government to provode evidemce of sufficient aid, on basis of ICJ measures.
 - Dr. Hussam Abu Safiya (multiple, sustained calls for international support, deranked from algorithms, IL-UK meeting not openly declared, AI responses to FCDO emails, son martyred, second arrest has led to sustained detention without known cause, due process, and with torture, medical concerns, and death of mother during detention)
 - Professionals, academics, journalists: all classical first targets in historic crimes of genocide, as well as of totalitarian, fascist, and authoritarian regiemes.
 - UNRWA under ix multiple times as extension of this violence; recent COGAT being COGAT increasing severity of bureaucracy as means of abusive witholding and neglect in recent days.